Mike Bliss: 2010–present

 On December 3, 2009, it was announced that Bliss would return to the Sprint Cup Series full-time driving for Tommy Baldwin Racing in the No. 36 Wave Energy Drink Chevrolet Impala for the 2010 season.
 However, in April, Bliss parted ways with TBR after Phoenix, and returned to Phoenix Racing to drive the No. 09 beginning at Talladega.

 He returned to full-time status in 2011 by joining Mark Smith's TriStar Motorsports in the Nationwide Series in the No. 19 Chevrolet.
 Despite being originally paired with old crew chief Dave Fuge, Fuge left the team to form a Nationwide Series team with Derrike Cope.
-After interim crew chief Wes Ward left the team, former TRG Motorsports crew chief Paul Clapprood took over, leading Bliss to a twelfth place points finish.
+After interim crew chief Wes Ward left the team, former TRG Motorsports crew chief Paul Clapprood took over, leading Bliss to a 12th-place points finish.
 For 2012, Bliss moved to the No. 44.
-When teammate Tayler Malsam was released from the 19 team in October, he drove it for the remainder of the year.
+When teammate Tayler Malsam was released from the No. 19 team in October, he drove it for the remainder of the year.
 He ended the season with one top-ten at Daytona in July where he finished eighth, and also finished eighth in points.